STFleming/EmSys_dotDevice/README.md

 ![](imgs/Banner.svg)

 ### Communicating with your device
 Commands are sent to your dotDevice from your ESP32 via WebSockets, using the dotDevice.h header file, to the central EmSys Lab server.
-The address of the EmSys Lab server is ```ws://ec2-52-15-138-171.us-east-2.compute.amazonaws.com:1234```.
+Please see the following [[here](https://github.com/STFleming/EmSys_21A_lab2/blob/main/src/example/example.ino)] for an example on how to send a command to your dotDevice from the TinyPico.

 The command format is a JSON formatted string with the following format:
 ```